poberwong/react-native-switch-pro/README.md

 ## Feature
 * Almost perfect switch on react-native
-* Have a good peformance on both iOS and Andriod
+* Have a good peformance on both iOS and Android
 * Add gesture with `PanResponder`
 * More animations to follow iOS native performance
 * Support async and sync event
 * Clear code style